 - Gasoline stored and not mixed over an extended period of time—more than a year—will break down, whether in your tank or in a gas container.
 A fuel stabilizer may help extend the life of the fuel, but may not eliminate the problem.

 - In very rare cases you may purchase gasoline that has been stolen..
 While rare, some thieves have used modified trucks to steal fuel from an underground storage tank and resell the fuel at a steep discount.
 Fuel that has not been stored properly it is much more likely to have significant amounts of water or sediment in it.

-- Then there’s when someones puts sugar in a gas tank for revenge.
-Aside from the fact that the act itself is basically an “urban legend,” according to Lenard, the notion that sugar caramelizes in your car and acts as cement in the engine to cause irreparable harm is a myth.
-While it’s certainly not good for your engine and you’ll want to have it cleaned out by a licensed mechanic, sugar does not dissolve in gasoline and fuel filters should prevent it from reaching the engine.
+- What about when someones puts sugar in a gas tank for revenge.
+In fact that the act itself is an “urban legend.”
+The belief that sugar caramelizes in your car and acts as cement in the engine to cause major engine damage is a myth.
+While it’s certainly not good for your engine and it will have to have it cleaned out by a licensed mechanic.
+Sugar does not dissolve in gasoline but fuel filters should prevent it from reaching the engine.

 How to Fix a Bad Gas Problem